ASaiM/hmp_mock_tests/doc/report/report.md

     \label{ebi_pipeline}
 \end{figure}

-Interesting results (OTUs with taxonomic assignation and GO slim annotations) are downloaded and formatted.
+The results are available on [*EBI metagenomics* database](https://www.ebi.ac.uk/metagenomics/projects/SRP004311), which have been downloaded and formatted.

-Using OTUs with taxonomic assignation, abundances of each assigned clade are extracted and several relative abundance measures are computed: relative abundances of clades for all OTUs and relative abundances of clades for OTUs with accurate taxonomic assignation (taxonomic assignation from kingdom to family).
-Percentage of unassigned clades is computed at different taxonomic levels (clades without more accurate taxonomic assignation).
+From OTUs with taxonomic assignation, abundances of each assigned clade are extracted and several relative abundance measures are computed: relative abundances of clades for all OTUs and relative abundances of clades for OTUs with complete taxonomic assignation from kingdom to family.
+Percentage of unassigned clades (without complete taxonomic assignation) is also computed at all taxonomic levels.

-For functional analysis, *EBI metagenomics* offers 3 types of results:

-- Matches with InterPro
-- Complete GO annotations
-- GO slim annotations

-As in ASaiM, GO slim annotations are used.
-They are downloaded and formatted to extract relative abundances (in percentage) of GO slim annotations for the tree annotation classes (cellular components, biological processes and molecular functions).
+For functional analysis, *EBI metagenomics* pipeline (Figure \ref{ebi_pipeline}) offers 3 types of results: matches with InterPro, complete GO annotations and GO slim annotations.
+Here, we focus on GO slim annotations for easy comparison with ASaiM workflow results (Figure \ref{asaim_workflow}).
+The annotations are formatted to extract relative abundances (in percentage) of GO slim annotations inside three groups (cellular components, biological processes and molecular functions).

 ## Analyses with ASaiM workflow